Harch Water /0.7

 Partnership

 Long-term water supply agreements with mining companies, industrial parks, and agricultural operations.
-Guaranteed volumes with tiered pricing based on consumption.

 Collaborative programs with UNICEF, WaterAid, and government agencies for rural water access.
-10% community allocation provides baseline; partnerships fund expansion.

 Project finance structures with AfDB, IFC, and bilateral development finance institutions.
-Concessional lending eligibility through community impact metrics and ESG compliance.